Head and Neck

 Treatment for thyroid nodules depends on the type of nodule and your overall health.
 Some benign nodules may not need treatment and can simply be monitoring by patient and doctor, while others may require hormone therapy, radioactive iodine or alcohol ablation.
-Surgery may be needed for cancerous nodules and involve removal of the nodule through a total or near-total thyroidectomy.
-A thyroidectomy requires lifelong hormone treatment to counteract the lack of natural hormone production.
+You may need surgery for cancerous nodules and involve the removal of the nodules through a total or near-total thyroidectomy.
+A thyroidectomy also requires lifelong hormone treatment to counteract the lack of natural hormone production.

-It is important to see a doctor to decide which kind of treatment, if any, is recommended for your thyroid nodule.
-Call us today to schedule an appointment with one of our experienced doctors.
+Not only is it important to see a doctor to decide which kind of treatment, if any, but it is recommended for your thyroid nodule.
+Contact our office today at (914) 693-7636 to schedule an appointment with one of our experienced doctors.